Getting Started in Kenya

 - Contact in-country business support organizations.

-- Make use of business matchmaking services.
+- Make use of customized business services.
 Whether you’re looking to make your first export sale or expand your business in this market, we offer trade counseling, market intelligence, business matchmaking and commercial diplomacy you need to connect with lucrative business opportunities.

 II – Investing in Kenya